-Symptoms and Causes The CS includes the complex of: flushing, diarrhea, abdominal cramping, cyanosis, bronchoconstriction, and symptoms of right heart failure.
+Symptoms and causes The CS includes the complex of: flushing, diarrhea, abdominal cramping, cyanosis, bronchoconstriction, and symptoms of right heart failure.
 Compared with the general population and other cancer patients, CS sufferers may also be at increased risk for cognitive impairment.
 Other specific symptoms depend on the hormones the tumor secretes.
-Serotonin-secreting tumors cause diarrhea and cramping; bradykinin and histamine secretion lead to flushing and cyanosis.
+Serotonin-secreting tumors cause diarrhea and abdominal cramping; bradykinin and histamine secretion lead to flushing and cyanosis.
 Carcinoid tumors may also produce somatostatin, norepinephrine, dopamine, gastrin, vasoactive intestinal peptide, and other hormones.
 Drugs that block the hormonal secretion can help to control the symptoms of carcinoid syndrome.

 Somatostatin Analogs These drugs are the treatment of choice for CS.
 Three formulations are available: short-acting octreotide (continuous infusion or 50-500 mcg TID, IV or subcutaneously); depot octreotide (standard dose is 30 mg intramuscularly every 4 weeks; however, doses up to 40 to 60 mg every 4 weeks may offer added benefit); and lanreotide (standard dosing is 30 mg every other week intramuscularly).
 50-70% of patients experience a significant reduction of diarrhea and flushing episodes within seven days.
 Efficacy and side effect profiles for the three preparations are similar.
 Side effects include pain at the injection site, abdominal bloating, fatigue, transient fever, elevated serum glucose, and asymptomatic biliary lithiasis.
+Annual cost varies between $25,000-$60,000, but most insurances cover it.

 Interferon Interferon alpha is effective in controlling both diarrhea and flushing, although it is inferior to the somatostatin analogs.
-The dose is 3-9 mU subcuteneously three to seven times per week.
+The dose is 3-9 mU subcutaneously three to seven times per week.
 Interferon alpha therapy is often limited by its side effects: fever, anemia, thrombocytopenia, neutropenia, fatigue, depression, and flu-like symptoms.

 - Wheezing: bronchodilators.